 It’s a cliche that teenagers act moody, sullen, or argumentative.
 Some parents want to know where the line is between “normal” teen behavior and what are signs that something more serious is going on?

 Before we begin, I want to say that your gut instinct is always going to give you more specific advice to your situation.
 If you feel like there is reason to worry, that may be enough “evidence” to reach out to an expert.
 You can talk to your child’s pediatrician, school counselor, or reach out to a therapist.
-If you would like to schedule a free, 15-minute time to talk with me about your situation, you can set it up at https://vered.clientsecure.me
+You can also schedule a free, 15-minute consultation to talk with me about your situation.

 Why are so many teenagers “moody?”